Rigby Group

 The Rigby Group is the parent company of several privately owned businesses operating across Europe, the Middle East and North Africa.

+The Rigby Group, incorporated in 1997, began its business activities in 1975.
+The net assets of The Rigby Group are estimated at over £500 million at the end of 2023.

 In 2013 the company was ranked 13th in the Sunday Times’ Top Track 100 listing of the UK’s fastest growing private enterprises.

+History

+The Rigby Group was originally founded as a small computer recruitment company based in Birmingham, named Specialist Computer Recruitment (SCC).